Top Museums in Vienna

-Vienna is an incredible city to leave, and I am really proud to call Vienna after 11 years my home town.
+Vienna is an incredible city to live, and I am really proud to call Vienna after 11 years my home town.
 Today I want to show you my favorites places in Vienna, and the top 10 places to visit in Vienna.
-Vienna has a reach culture, with a lot of museums, but before you make your list of the museums you should visit, I am going to tell you what you can find in each museum.
-My favorite museum of all is the treasury museum, the National Library, the science museum and museum of art history.
+Vienna has a rich culture, with a lot of museums, but before you make your list of the museums you should visit, I am going to tell you what you can find in each museum.
+My favorite museum of all is the treasury museum, the National Library, the science museum and the museum of art history.

 What you need to know about Austria

 - Austria is a small country in central Europe, bordered by Hungary, Slovakia, Czech Republic, Germany, Switzerland, Italy, and Slovenia.

 - Vienna is the capital of Austria.